shnarazk/dodge-the-bevy/README.md

 ### Play

-Just move pointer.
+Dodge them just by moving pointer.
 It follows.
-No extra action by clicking, dragging nor Pressing.
+No extra action by clicking, dragging nor pressing.

+Note: the creeps accelerate in non-linearly.

 ## Copying